 - Welcome to the Student and Exchange Visitor Program's (SEVP) Spring/Summer 2015 Conference Presentation.
-This season, we are engaging with our stakeholders, both in-person and virtually, through a number of conferences, webinars, and teleconferences.
-If you are unable to attend an event this season, this presentation will provide you with an overview of important SEVP updates and initiatives - most of which were requested by you, our stakeholders. - SEVP strives to consistently meet our stakeholder's needs while ensuring the program keeps up with evolving trends in international education.
-Throughout this presentation, we will highlight tips and best practices for designated school officials (DSOs), as well as the numerous resources available on Study in the States. - This season, SEVP is introducing a new, interactive viewing format that allows users to select from a range of topic-specific chapters, as well as watch brief, five-minute videos containing pertinent program news and updates. - Following this introductory video, we recommend watching the complete video series to receive a comprehensive overview of upcoming SEVP priorities, as well as general program news and updates.
-During this presentation, we will also discuss: - Upcoming regulatory changes, draft guidance documents previously available for comment on Study in the States, as well as upcoming draft and interim final guidance; - Current Form I-17, "Petition for Approval of School for Attendance by Nonimmigrant Student," update processing times and the fields on the Form I-17 that require adjudication; - Hot topics for international students and SEVP-certified schools; - Planned enhancements to the Student and Exchange Visitor Information System; - SEVP's commitment to improving stakeholder support through the SEVP Response Center, SEVIS Help Desk and SEVP field representatives; and - How school officials can use Study in the States as a resource in their daily work and stay up-to-date with the latest program news and updates. - Following this presentation, we invite you to share your feedback about this video and any additional SEVP presentations you attend.
+This season, we are engaging with our stakeholders through a number of conferences, webinars, and teleconferences.
+If you are unable to attend an event this season, this presentation will provide you with an overview of important SEVP updates and initiatives - most of which were requested by you, our stakeholders. - SEVP strives to consistently meet our stakeholders' needs while ensuring the program keeps up with evolving trends in international education.
+Throughout this presentation, we will highlight tips and best practices for designated school officials, as well as the resources available on Study in the States. - This season, SEVP introduced a new, interactive viewing format that allows users to select from a list of topics, as well as watch brief, five-minute videos containing pertinent program news and updates. - Following this introductory video, we recommend watching the complete video series to receive a comprehensive overview of upcoming SEVP priorities, as well as general program news and updates.
+During this presentation, we will discuss: - Recent regulatory changes, draft guidance documents previously available for comment on Study in the States, as well as upcoming draft and interim final guidance; - Current Form I-17, "Petition for Approval of School for Attendance by Nonimmigrant Student," update processing times and the fields on the Form I-17 that require adjudication; - Hot topics for international students and SEVP-certified schools; - Planned enhancements to the Student and Exchange Visitor Information System; - SEVP's commitment to improving stakeholder support through the SEVP Response Center and SEVP field representatives; and - How school officials can use Study in the States as a resource in their daily work and stay up-to-date with the latest program news and updates. - Following this presentation, we invite you to share your feedback about this video and any additional SEVP presentations you attend.
 SEVP reviews your comments throughout the season and incorporates your thoughts and feedback into future presentations and resources.
 The best way to provide your input is by taking the Stakeholder Satisfaction Survey on Study in the States at StudyintheStates.dhs.gov/Survey.